SteveBarnett/Remixing/_thinking/Ideas-for-omb-sessions.md

 - Best bits from Beck books.
 [Everyday Zen](/notes/zen/everyday%20zen%20-%20charlotte%20joko%20beck.jpg), [Nothing Special](/notes/zen/nothing%20special%20-%20charlotte%20joko%20beck.jpg).
 - Wu wei.
 Being, not doing.
 Example: just sitting.
 - Making (no) progress in meditation.
 Re-inspired by [you are progressing just fine - by Sunni Brown / Sun Kagami](https://nothingintheway.substack.com/p/you-are-progressing-just-fine)
+    - Practice is like walking in a fine mist.
+After some time you find you are thoroughly wet
 - Roxy Roshi.
 Lessons from my favourite Zen master: my dog.